Arizona Nurse Misdemeanor

-If a nursing professional conceals a charge rather than self-report, the consequences can be dire.
+The consequences can be dire if a nursing professional conceals a charge rather than a self-report.
 In most cases, the Board of Nursing will find out anyway.
-Should they find out the discipline will be not only for the criminal charge, but also for concealing it.
-This could eventually lead to an Arizona Nursing License Suspension.
+Should they find out, the discipline will be not only for the criminal charge but also for concealing it.
+It could eventually lead to an Arizona nursing license suspension.

 Arizona Undesignated Offense

-If convicted of an Arizona Nurse Undesignated Felony it could have massive repercussions on a nurse’s career.
-In 2010 the state of Arizona made a slight change to SB1096 and Arizona Revised Statute (A.R.S.) § 13-604(A).
-The change allows the Board to treat an undesignated offense that occurs/occurred after 23 July 2010 as a felony until the court actually enters an order designating the offense a misdemeanor.
+The change allows the Board to treat an undesignated offense that occurs/occurred after 23 July 2010 as a felony until the court enters an order designating the offense as a misdemeanor.
 See the Arizona Board of Nursing Felony Bar update.